JanGe/intellicloudbench/README.md

-# Want to find the Cloud Computing service that best suits your needs?
+# Find the Cloud Computing service that best suits your needs!
-# Check out IntelliCloudBench!

 ## What is IntelliCloudBench?